Ethanlloyd21/Password-Generator/README.md

 ## Description
 This application generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by a JavaScript code.

+ * NAVBAR includes an image photo of the creator, a refresh button and link of the code from Github.
+ * The page is responsive

 ![](sample.PNG)

+## How does it work?

 The user will be prompted to choose from the following password criteria: